Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: The Cauchy Problem: Finite-Difference Approximation

 As in the time-independent case, the scheme is monotone provided the artificial viscosity $\epsilon$ and scales $(\Delta x, \Delta t)$ are chosen appropriately.
 This is made precise in Appendix \ref{A: cauchy_fd_explanation}.
-If $L_{1}$ is a common Lipschitz constant for the numerical Hamiltonians $G_{1},\dots,G_{K}$, we assume the classical CFL condition, that is, there is a $L_{2} > 0$ such that
+Recalling the definition of $L_{G}$ from \eqref{As: LG_constant}, we assume the classical CFL condition, that is, there is an $L_{2} > 0$ such that

 This assumption guarantees both monotonicity of the scheme (through the lower bound) and control over the discretization errors (via the upper bound).